 \subsection{Merge Algorithms}

-The final decision for the physical optimizer to make is the algorithm it will use to perform each loop's intersection.
-While there are some more complex strategies, we adopt a minimal approach and select a single input to iterate over for each loop.
-The remaining inputs are then probed into.
-We make this selection by estimating the number of non-zero indices that each input has, conditioned on the indices in the outer loops.
-This is similar to the approach taken in \cite{DBLP:journals/sigmod/WangWS24} for optimizing WCOJ.
+The final decision the physical optimizer makes concerns the algorithm it will use to perform each loop's intersection.
+While there are more complex strategies, we adopt instead a minimal approach and select a single input to iterate over for each loop.
+The physical optimizer then probes into the remaining inputs.
+It makes this selection by estimating the number of non-zero indices that each input has, conditioned on the indices in the outer loops.
+This resembles the approach taken in \cite{DBLP:journals/sigmod/WangWS24} for optimizing WCOJ.